 After lunch, it’s time to tackle the ascent of Grand Col Ferret, one of our highest points on the trip, on the Italian-Swiss border.
 From here, we’ll run beautiful, rolling green single track filled with some very contented cows.
 We’ll descend to the quiet village of la Fouly, where we’ll settle in for a quiet night at the end of the Swiss Val Ferret.

 Today’s run leads us along the Ferret river and through quiet Alp hamlets, finally climbing to the pretty lakeside village of Champex, where we’ll enjoy a lunch break.
 Next, it’s through woods and meadows and past farms, as we climb to a height of land with views of Switzerland’s Rhône valley and the historic city of Martigny, far below.
-We’ll enjoy a break at a high mountain cafe before descending to our evening at Col de la Forclaz or the nearby hamlet of Trient.
+We’ll enjoy a break at a high mountain cafe before descending to our evening at either Col de la Forclaz or the nearby hamlet of Trient.

 An optional Swiss PostBus to Champex will shorten the day for those who prefer a shorter day.